 - 1. Apparel that advertises products dealing with alcohol, tobacco, drugs, weapons, or suggestive slogans are unacceptable.
 Mode of dress that distracts from the educational process is not permitted.
 Shirts and tops shall at least meet the tops of jeans, slacks, or skirts. - 2.
-Skirts and shorts must be long enough to cover all private areas of the body and be visible under all tops. - 3.
-No spaghetti straps.
+Skirts and shorts must be long enough to cover all private areas of the body and be visible under all tops.

+- 3. No spaghetti straps.
 No halter tops or bare midriffs will be allowed.
 The only exception to this will be dress requirements for prom and homecoming.
 Those will be established by the administration and sponsors. - 4.
-Clothing which shows an inappropriate amount of bare skin (torn, ripped or saggy tops or pants), will not be allowed, including low cut tops which show an inappropriate amount of bare skin - 5.
+Clothing which shows an inappropriate amount of bare skin (torn, ripped or saggy tops or pants), will not be allowed, including low cut tops which show an inappropriate amount of bare skin. - 5.
 Makeup and hairstyles considered excessive and extreme by the administration will not be allowed. - 6.
 Shoes or sandals will be required.
 Laces must be tied to prevent serious accidents. - 7.
 Bandanas, sun visors, or sunglasses are unacceptable during regular school hours.
 The administration reserves the right to confiscate these items if worn in the main building.
 Any confiscated items will be returned to the parents by request, unless there is a violation of law, and then the items will be given to law enforcement. - 8.
 Students who participate in extracurricular activities and special classes must conform to the same dress code. - 9.
 No underclothes can be visible at any time.
-Male undershirts and boxer shorts are not allowed as outerwear.
-In addition, students who wear tights or leggings must wear a shirt or covering that extends to cover the private areas of their body. - 10.
-Clothing and jewelry that create a clear and present danger or distraction to the educational process are not permitted. - 11.
+Male undershirts and boxer shorts are not allowed as outerwear. - 10.
+Clothing and jewelry that create a distraction to the educational process are not permitted. - 11.
 Clothing that creates a safety hazard will not be allowed. - 12.
-No blankets are to be worn as a coat or covering throughout the building. - \\\Final say of the appropriateness of dress rests with the building principal.
+No blankets are to be worn as a coat or covering if a teacher considers it a distraction in their classroom. - \\\Final say of the appropriateness of dress rests with the building principal.
 Students in violation of the dress code will be asked to change.
 Refusal to do so will be regarded as open defiance of a reasonable request.